From Demonstrations to Safe Deployment: Path-Consistent Safety Filtering for Diffusion Policies: Evaluation

 \subsubsection{Tasks}

-We consider three tasks that require the robot to move safely in close proximity to humans, as visualized in~\autoref{fig:tasks}: \begin{itemize} \item \textsc{Sorting:} We place two red and three green blocks randomly on the table.
+We considered three tasks requiring safe motion in close proximity to humans, as visualized in~\autoref{fig:tasks}: \begin{itemize} \item \textsc{Sorting:} We placed two red and three green blocks randomly on the table.
 The robot must put the red blocks into a box while the human is taking the green blocks.
+We investigated different human motion patterns and speeds.
 To ensure safety, no collisions between the robot and the human are allowed ($c_{\text{safe}, \text{SSM}}$). \item \textsc{Handover:} The robot must pick a block from the hand of a human partner.
 To ensure safety, the energy of the impact between the gripper and the hand must not exceed a given energy limit ($T_{\text{safe}, \text{hand}}$). \item \textsc{Feeding:} The robot must put a fork with food into the mouth of the user.
 To ensure safety, the energy of the impact between the head and the fork must not exceed a given limit ($T_{\text{safe}, \text{head}}$).
 Note that \mbox{$T_{\text{safe}, \text{head}} \ll T_{\text{safe}, \text{hand}}$}.
 We use a printed AI-generated face with a cut-out mouth for our quantitative experiments and conduct qualitative tests with a real human. \end{itemize}